top of page

 Five keys to help girls jump into casual pick-up games in co-ed / mixed settings.

-1. Encourage girls to try playing even when they're unsure of the rules / haven't played a lot.
++ 1. Encourage girls to try playing even when they're unsure of the rules.

-4. Post rules of the game in neutral easy-to-access area so newcomers can learn and to minimize arguments during the games.
++ 4. Post rules of the game in neutral areas.

 Encouraging Allyship for Gender Equity in Sports

-Four keys to promoting women coaches and women leaders in school / park and recreation sports.
+Four keys to promoting women leaders in sports.

 "Kim helped us with many ideas, tools, and insights on how to get more girls playing, women coaching, and allyship from all!"